Skip to main content

 While both card types have processing fees, the fees vary somewhat by card type, method of entry (Swipe/dipped/tapped), and payment channel used (online, mobile, etc.), among other factors.

 Debit cards have an average interchange rate of around 0.3%.
-Credit card fees typically range from 2.87% to 4.35% on each transaction, which doesn’t include merchant service provider fees.
+Credit card fees typically range from 2.87% to 4.35% on paper transactions, not including service provider fees.

 Credit vs. debit cards